-4.2.2 CUDA/OpenCL Correctness Checking
+3.2.2 CUDA/OpenCL Correctness Checking

 Approaches such as CUDA and OpenCL are library-based extensions, which simplifies their instrumentation.
 The key difference to other paradigms is that both CUDA and OpenCL use a host and a kernel language.
 The kernel language is usually a modified subset of an existing language like C or C++.
 Instrumentation of kernel language events is very challenging as the functionality that is available on the kernel level is very limited.
 As a result, correctness checks of MUST for accelerator languages would focus on the host side.
-This primarily includes process local correctness checks, e.g., is the device or the kernel in the correct state for a certain API call.
-Also, this includes a few potential non-local checks, e.g., are no two processes using the same GPU device.
+This primarily includes process local correctness checks, e.g. whether the device or the kernel is in the correct state for a certain API call.
+Also, this includes a few potential non-local checks that can also document sources for performance degradation, e.g., are no two processes using the same GPU device.
 Note that such an extension would still provide MPI correctness checking to MPI/GPGPU hybrid applications.

-4.2.3 Generic Correctness Checking Overview
+3.2.3 Tasking Paradigm Correctness Checking